linustux/BuildingMonoGameForLinux/README.md

 [Source](https://stackoverflow.com/questions/10773880/how-to-create-tar-gz-archive-file-in-windows)

 ## Done
-Told you - super easy!
+Told you - super easy.
 What, you encountered problems?
 [Let me know!](https://github.com/linustux/PackagingMonoGameForLinux/issues)

 You can now distribute your YourGame.tar.gz archive as a Linux release in exactly the same way as the .zip for Windows release.